 Vladimir Lenin (1870-1924) was a Russian communist revolutionary and head of the Bolshevik Party who rose to prominence during the Russian Revolution of 1917, one of the most explosive political events of the twentieth century.
 The bloody upheaval marked the end of the oppressive Romanov dynasty and centuries of imperial rule in Russia.
 The Bolsheviks would later become the Communist Party, making Lenin leader of the Soviet Union, the world’s first communist state.

 Who Was Vladimir Lenin?

-Later that year, 17-year-old Lenin – then known as Vladimir Ilich Ulyanov – was expelled from Kazan Imperial University for taking part in an illegal student protest.
-After his expulsion, Lenin immersed himself in radical political literature, including the writings of German philosopher and socialist Karl Marx.
+Later that year, 17-year-old Lenin—still known as Vladimir Ilich Ulyanov—was expelled from Kazan Imperial University, where he was studying law, for taking part in an illegal student protest.
+After his expulsion, Lenin immersed himself in radical political literature, including the writings of German philosopher and socialist Karl Marx, author of Das Kapital.